 To put things into perspective, this gives you a chance to grab a long lunch or run an errand without notifying everybody else in your circle.
-The app will still show the last recorded location and stay in that place until the information is updated.
+The app still shows the last recorded location and stays in that place until the information is updated.

-What’s more, you can set the Location to “Ask Next Time” and the app will introduce a pop-up before it starts tracking you.
-Mind you, this has been tested on an iPhone and the feature’s name might be different on Android.
+What’s more, you can set the Location to “Ask Next Time,” and the app will introduce a pop-up before it starts tracking you.
+This process was tested on an iPhone, but the feature’s name might be different on Android.

 Life360 uses a lot of battery resources to monitor and report on your location and motion stats.
-In fact, most of its functions shut off when your battery is below 20%.
+Most of its functions shut off when your battery is below 20%.
 The same happens when you intentionally trigger the battery-saving mode.
 But there is a catch.

-You’ll need to disable Background App Refresh to ensure the location isn’t being tracked.
-It’s not clear whether the app can override the battery saving mode when you trigger it at 50% or 70% full battery.
+You’ll need to disable Background App Refresh to ensure the location isn’t getting tracked.
+It’s unclear whether the app can override the battery saving mode when you trigger it at 50% or 70% full battery.

-Maximum Power Saving only allows the processes in your phone to run that are absolutely necessary so this is probably the one you want to keep Life360 from running in the background.
+Maximum Power Saving only allows essential processes in your phone to run, so this is probably the one you want to keep Life360 from running in the background.

 Launch the app, select Settings, and tap the Drive Detection option; it should be just above the FAQs.
-Now, you only need to tap on the button in the next window to toggle the feature off.
+You only need to tap on the button in the next window to toggle the feature off.

-There’s also an option to disable Location Sharing, just tap on it within the Settings Menu and toggle off the button.
+There’s also an option to disable Location Sharing; tap on it within the Settings Menu and toggle off the button.
 If you belong to a few different circles, you need to repeat this for each one.
-Again, the map shows your last location and there’s a “Location Sharing Paused” message.
+Again, the map shows your last location, and there’s a “Location Sharing Paused” message.

-Truth be told, this isn’t an ideal solution because it might raise suspicion with the circle administrator and other members.
+This situation isn’t ideal because it might raise suspicion with the circle administrator and other members.
 Therefore, you might need to resort to more creative methods.

 Frequently Asked Questions